DS-Meena/Learn-LLD-HLD/chess_game/README.md

 Board

-top to down: 0 to 7  (X: represent row) left to right: 0 to 7 (Y: represent column)
+top to down: 0 to 7  (X: represent row) (white is at top and black is at bottom) left to right: 0 to 7 (Y: represent column)

 Game {